techidaily/site-win-superb/source/_posts/connecting-google-drive-and-windows-two-simple-approaches-explored.md

 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983474/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### What caused winload.efi missing error?

-Causes of "winload.efi missing or contains error after clone" issues:

-**1\.
-System Upgrade Errors**: Mistakes during system upgrades that impact the bootloader or system files can lead to the "winload.efi missing" error.
-**2.** **Corrupted System Files**: Corruption or damage to system files can result in boot-related issues, including the winload.efi error code 0xc00000e.
-**3\.
-Partition Modifications**: Incorrectly modifying disk partitions or using third-party tools to update antivirus software can corrupt the system's boot process, causing the winload.efi error.
-**4\.
-Cloning Without Modifications**: Cloning a Windows installation without making necessary modifications can lead to boot problems, such as the winload.efi missing or containing error after clone.
-**5\.
-Motherboard Replacement**: Replacing or modifying a computer's motherboard may cause problems with devices and drivers, potentially triggering the "winload.efi" problem if not addressed.

-## How to Fix winload.efi missing

-The "winload.efi missing" error happens when the OS can't find or access the winload.efi file.
-To fix this issue, 5 solutions are provided.
-You can directly navigate to the specific method you need or go through each solution sequentially.

 ###  Option 1\.
 Use the Boot Repair Tool

 **[AOMEI Backupper Standard](https://tools.techidaily.com/ubackup/products/)** stands out as a powerful and user-friendly tool.
 With the ability to create bootable devices, you can boot to your system when misfortunate happens and operate as normal, including executing backup and restore operations and repair your corrupted or missing winload efi files.